Rafayjiwani/XOR-Linked-List/README.md

 Note that an XOR-linked list also requires you to allocate or free memory each time you add or delete a node, and that is an expensive operation.
 With the array-linked list, you can do better than this by allowing nodes to be less than completely full.
 If you allow 5 empty item slots, for example, then you only have allocate or free memory on every 3rd insert or delete at worst.

-the code given in this reposetry
+the code given in this repository of Python For XOR linked List is not running you have to assume it uses pointers and you have access to get_pointer and dereference_pointer functions

 # Functions:
 1) insert or add